berwyntan/group-buy/README.md

     - More tests can be found in /apps/client/tests

-- Automated or on click WhatsApp messages using Twilio API
+- Automated or one click WhatsApp messages using Twilio API
     - Client makes API call to server, which makes API call to Twilio to send message
-    - Automatic message sent to buyer on checkout
+    - Automated message sent to buyer on checkout
-    - On click messages to send reminders for payment, collect and refund/cancellation
+    - One click button to send reminders for payment, collect and refund/cancellation

 - Code splitting: Dynamic loading of all components that require authentication or admin rights